MinaProtocol/mina/automation/terraform/monitoring/README.md

 The list of testnets which trigger PagerDuty incidents when rule violations occur is controlled by a single regular expression defined in the [o1-testnet-alerts](https://github.com/MinaProtocol/mina/blob/develop/automation/terraform/monitoring/o1-testnet-alerts.tf#L17) terraform module config.

 This value can be modified to any regex for capturing testnets by name though should generally be a relatively simple expression (e.g. `"mainnet|qanet|release-net"`) considering the critical nature of the setting and allowing easy identification of which testnets developers will be paged about.

+##### Modify monitored testnets

+Like the list of testnets which trigger PagerDuty incidents, the list of testnets monitored is also controlled by a single regular expression defined in the [o1-testnet-alerts](https://github.com/MinaProtocol/mina/blob/develop/automation/terraform/monitoring/o1-testnet-alerts.tf#L15) terraform module config.
+This setting should always be a superset of the testnets alerting to PagerDuty since it manages all testnets to be included in the monitoring and alerting pipeline and both operationally and technically should be as expressive as visibility calls for.

 ##### Update Pagerduty Testnet Service Integration Key